laithdarras/laithdarras/README.md

 # 👋 Hey there, I'm Laith!

 I'm a Computer Science & Engineering student at UC Merced, passionate about **building secure software** and exploring the intersection of **cybersecurity and software development**.
-I use this space to document my technical journey - from full-stack web apps and system-level coursework to hands-on coding projects.
+I use this space to document my technical journey! :D

 ---